Bira/octopus-carnival/_posts/2017-08-29-badass-eyepatches.md

 full field of view.
 This is typical of action heroes, and naturally one-eyed aliens or fantasy creatures.

-This is still worth points as a disadvantage because you still do have only one eye!
+This is worth points as a disadvantage because you still do have only one eye!
 If that eye is crippled, you're _blind_.
 You also suffer any other consequences that might be attached ot the condition in your setting, such as social penalties or bonuses for other people to recognize you.

 This disadvantage is also still worth points in **Dungeon Fantasy**.
 Its implied setting might not attach any social penalties to the condition, but it _does_